scpwiki/tag-list/src/tags/README.md

 Where a tag ends in a forwards-slash, it is interpreted as a category name and means 'all tags from this category'.
 Those tags are joined by AND, unless the category name is in a nested list, in which case they are joined by OR.
 (For example, `requires = [ "category/" ]` means 'requires all tags from `category`', whereas `requires = [ [ "category/" ] ]` means 'requires at least one tag from `category`').

-If a tag name is "\*", it refers to all tags; this is probably only useful with `conflicts` to indicate that this tag should only ever be by itself.
+If a tag name in a list of tags is `"\*"`, it refers to the wildcard tag and hence to all undefined tags.
+If a tag name in a list of tags is `"\*/"`, it refers to all defined tags; this is probably only useful with `conflicts` to indicate that this tag should only ever be by itself.

 Where possible, validation should prompt the user to make a change; it should not create or destroy information without the user's consent e.g. removing a tag is bad, but replacing a tag with one that contains it is fine if the user initiated that process.